 The Z8 Encore!
-XP® F08xA Series ADC can be factory calibrated for offset error and gain error, with the compensation data stored in Flash memory.
-Alternatively, user code can perform its own calibration, storing the values into Flash themselves.
+XP® 4K Series ADC is factory calibrated for offset error and gain error, with the compensation data stored in Flash memory.
+Alternatively, users can perform their own calibration, storing the values into Flash themselves.
 Thirdly, the user code can perform a manual offset calibration during DIFFERENTIAL mode operation.